TrinhThanhPhong/TrinhThanhPhong/README.md

 - 💞️ I’m looking to collaborate on AI research projects or innovative web applications
 - 📫 How to reach me trinhthanhphongzz@gmail.com or https://www.linkedin.com/in/d%C6%B0%C6%A1ng-nguy%E1%BB%85n-xu%C3%A2n-8497212b6/
 - 😄 Pronouns: Frontman
-- ⚡ Fun fact: I can say I love you by 5 languages
+- ⚡ Skills/Experiences: I can say I love you by 5 languages

 <!---
 TrinhThanhPhong/TrinhThanhPhong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.